Have you ever thought, what is the first thing you do when you step into your office?

 Is it a smile to your colleagues; a worried face for being late; a silent entrance or a loud “good morning”?
 Probably, something like that.
 Does it really matter?

-Now, have you ever thought, what is the first thing that crosses your colleagues’ mind when they see your entrance?
+Now, have you ever thought, what is the first thing that crosses your colleagues’ minds when they see your entrance?
 Silly, neutral, positive, negative?
 Probably, something like that.
 Does it really matter?

 Now, please, take that thought and multiply it by 300.
 Kind of matters more now, doesn’t it?